 This activity was completed in 2015.
-SHRA staff will work to finalize all beneficiaries/ accomplishments and close the activity in DRGR by the end of 2017.15 homes were completed.
+SHRA staff will work to finalize all beneficiaries/ accomplishments and close the activity in DRGR in 2018.15 homes were completed.
 This activity is eligible under rehabilitation/reconstruction of foreclosed residential structures complete; 24 CFR 570.202.
 The VPP program was designed to return vacant and blighted homes to owner occupancy by partnering with local builders and non-profits in NSP-eligible areas.
 The program provides a developer incentive fee that was paid after the homes were rehabbed and sold to owner-occupants at below 120%.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Properties 0 16/17
+0 16/17

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Housing Units 0 17/17

-of Singlefamily Units 0 17/17
+of Housing Units 0 17/17 of Singlefamily Units 0 17/17

-Thi s Report Period Cumulative Actual Total / Ex xpected
+This This Report Period Cumulative Actual Total / Expected

 Low Mod Total Low Mod Total Low/Mod

 of Households 0 0 0 5/0 12/0 17/17 100.00

 Owner Households 0 0 0 5/0 12/0 17/17 100.00